A jelly made with gelatin, used as a dessert or salad base.

-- the tasteless, odorless, brittle mixture of proteins extracted by boiling skin, bones, horns, etc.; also, a similar vegetable substance: gelatin dissolves in hot water, forming a jellylike substance when cool, and is used in the preparation of various foods, medicine capsules, photographic film, etc.
+The tasteless, odorless, brittle mixture of proteins extracted by boiling skin, bones, horns, etc.; also, a similar vegetable substance: gelatin dissolves in hot water, forming a jellylike substance when cool, and is used in the preparation of various foods, medicine capsules, photographic film, etc.

-- something, as a jelly, made with gelatin
+Something, as a jelly, made with gelatin.

-- a sheet of translucent, colored material, placed over stage lights for special effects
+A sheet of translucent, colored material, placed over stage lights for special effects.

-- a.
 A colorless or slightly yellow, transparent, brittle protein formed by boiling the specially prepared skin, bones, and connective tissue of animals and used in foods, drugs, and photographic film.

-- French gélatine from Italian gelatina, diminutive of gelata, jelly, from feminine past participle of gelare, to freeze, from Latin gelare; see gel- in Indo-European roots.
+- French gélatine from Italian gelatina diminutive of gelata jelly from feminine past participle of gelare to freeze from Latin gelāre gel- in Indo-European roots